Danjunq87/analise-viagens-governo-2025/README.md

 - **Streamlit** — dashboard framework
 - **OpenPyXL** — Excel file handling

-## Features
+## Business Questions Answered

-- Spending analysis by government agency
-- Spending analysis by job title
-- Most frequent destinations
-- Monthly expense evolution
-- Confidential trips analysis
-- Data quality report
-- Executive summary panel
+- Which government agencies spent the most on official travel?
+- How did travel expenses evolve throughout the year?
+- What percentage of spending is classified as confidential?
+- Which destinations received the highest number of official trips?
+- What patterns emerge from public travel spending data?

 ## How to Run Locally